Things to do in beautiful Bordeaux by bike

 To get you thinking about some of the things to could do by bike in Bordeaux, here are some quick ideas.

 If you plan to drive, the A10 autoroute connects Bordeaux to Paris and the journey time will be just under 6hrs.
-If you will be travelling from the south the A63 connects Bordeaux to Bayonne, while the A65 takes you down to Pau in the Pyrenees.
-From the west the A89 provides access to a range of destinations inland.
+If you will be traveling from the south the A63 connects Bordeaux to Bayonne, while the A65 takes you down to Pau in the Pyrenees.
+From the west, the A89 provides access to a range of destinations inland.

 If you don’t want to bring your own bike there are plenty of options to hire a bike while you are in Bordeaux within the city.
 Some services will deliver a bike to your accommodation if that is a better option for you.
 Bordeaux also has a bike share scheme with self-serve hire stations located all around the city.
 See more details about that further down in our article.